A comprehensive Guide for best practice Freight Auditing

 - B2C deliveries,

-- a high variety of consignment types e.g. parcels, pallets, skids, etc.,
+- a high variety of consignment packaging types e.g. parcels, pallets, skids, etc.,

-Freight can represent 10% or more of your freight costs.
-If keeping costs down and having visibility on those costs is important for your business, then you should consider implementing a Freight Auditing process.
-There are many types of errors that can crop up depending on the carriers you use, your freight profile, the freight software system both you and your carrier uses and how well they are managed.
+Freight can represent 10% or more of your overall costs.
+If keeping costs down and having visibility on those costs is important for your business (which of course it should be), then you should consider implementing a Freight Audit as an important tool for assisting you with this goal.
+There are many types of errors that can crop up depending on the carriers you use, your freight profile, the freight software system both you and your carrier uses, and how well they are managed.

 The Benefits of Freight Audits

-So, we have outlined some good reasons for conducting a Freight Audit but let’s have a closer look at the reasons why this exercise is worthwhile.
+So, in this Freight Audit Guide, we have outlined some good reasons for conducting a Freight Audit but let’s have a closer look at the reasons why this exercise is worthwhile.

 There are many members of the executive team of any distribution company that have a mandate to reduce costs within the business: CFO’s and Financial Controllers, Operations, Supply Chain and Logistics Managers.
 The focus range of these roles may vary, but all have an interest in the production, warehouse and shipping costs.
 Knowing the figures on the potential savings to be uncovered outlined above should be a compelling reason to explore in more detail the benefits of conducting a Freight Audit for their company.